 These buttery, flakey, oh-so-good and crunchy almond croissants are, I think, the best way to start your day.
 Just imagine yourself sitting there, sipping some coffee and enjoying this heavenly pastry.
-Now isn't that a beautiful image or what?
 One bite, just one bite, and I know you'll be hooked.

 I learned how to make these almond croissants back in pastry school.
 Chef Yves shared this recipe with us after a lesson in making classic butter croissants.
 We gathered up all the leftover croissants from the day before and transformed them into these tantalizing beauties.
 Oh, I could still remember the rolling rack filled with trays and trays of these sweet babies. (sigh)